project-violet/koromo-copy-app/README.md

 ## Contribution

-Any form of contribution is welcome!
+Welcome to any form of contribution!

-If you are interested in the project or have any suggestions, feel free to open the issue!
+If you are interested in this project or have any suggestions, feel free to open the issue!

 ## Thanks